-All Independent Directors have given declarations that they meet thecriteria of independent as laid down under Section 149(6) of the Companies Act 2013 and andprovisions of the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015.
+All Independent Directors have given declarations that they meet the criteria ofIndependence as laid down under Section 149(6) of the Companies Act 2013 and andprovisions of the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015.

-The Policy of the Company on Directors appointment and remuneration including criteriafor determining qualifications positive attributes independence of a Director and othermatters provided under sub-section (3) of section 178 is appended as Annexure A to thisReport.
+The Policy of the Company on Directors' appointment and remuneration including criteriafor determining qualifications positive attributes independence of a Director and othermatters provided under subsection (3) of section 178 is appended as Annexure A to thisReport.

-F. Comments on Auditors Report
+F. Comments on Auditors' Report

 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 and Schedule V of the Securities and Exchange Board ofIndia (Listing Obligations and Disclosure Requirements) regulations 2015 are given in thenotes to the Financial Statements.

 H. Related Party Transactions:

-All related party transactions that were entered into during the financial yearwere on an arms length basis and were in the ordinary course of business.
-Allrelated party transactions are placed before the Audit Committee.
+All related party transactions that were entered into during the financial year were onan arm's length basis and were in the ordinary course of business.
+All Related PartyTransactions are placed before the Audit Committee.
 Prior omnibus approval of the AuditCommittee is obtained for related party transactions wherever required and thetransactions entered into pursuant to the omnibus approval so granted are placed beforethe Audit Committee for reviewing on a quarterly basis.

-Pursuant to clause (h) of sub-section (3) of section 134 of the Act and Rule8(2) of the Companies (Accounts) Rules 2014:
+Pursuant to clause (h) of sub-section (3) of Section 134 of the Act and Rule8(2) of the Companies (Accounts) Rules 2014:

 1 .
 Details of contracts or arrangements or transactions not at arm's length basis: Nil

 Your Directors regret their inability to recommend any Dividend for the year underreview.

 J. Taxation Matters

 There have been no material changes and commitments if any affecting the financialposition of the Company which have occurred between the end of the financial year of theCompany to which the financial statements relate and the date of the report.

 Since the Company has sold its Industrial undertakings to Exide Industries Ltd.effective February 1998 information on conservation of energy technology absorptionare no more relevant.
-There was no foreign exchange earnings and outgo stipulated underSection 134(3) (m) of the Companies Act 2013read with Rule 8 of The Companies(Accounts) Rules 2014.
+There was no foreign exchange earnings and outgo stipulated underSection 134(3) (m) of the Companies Act 2013 read with Rule 8 of The Companies(Accounts) Rules 2014.

-N. The details about the policy developed and implemented by the Company if any onCorporate Social Responsibility initiatives taken during the year; The Company is notrequired to constitute a Corporate Social Responsibility Committeeas it does not fall within purview of Section 135(1) of the Companies Act 2013 and henceit is not required to formulate policy on corporate social responsibility.
+The Company is not required to constitute a Corporate Social Responsibility Committeeas it does not fall within purview of Section 135(1) of the Companies Act 2013 and henceit is not required to formulate policy on Corporate Social Responsibility.

-O. Statement indicating the manner in which formal annual evaluation has been done by the board of its own performance and that of itscommittee and individual Directors on the basis of evaluation criteria specified in theNomination and Remuneration policy of the Company.
-A member of the Board/ committee didnot participate in the discussion of his/her evaluation.
+The formal annual evaluation has been done by the Board of its own performance and thatof its Committee and individual Directors on the basis of evaluation criteria specified inthe Nomination and Remuneration policy of the Company.
+A member of the Board/Committee didnot participate in the discussion of his/her evaluation.

-|Particulars ||Year Ended 31.03.2016 ||Year Ended 31.03.2015 |
+|Particulars ||Year Ended 31.03.2019 ||Year Ended 31.03.2018 |

-|Total Income from Operation ||8535311 ||16520212 |
+|Total Income from Operation ||22718110 ||8939918 |

 |Profit before Interest & finance charges depreciation & taxation || || |

 |Less: Interest & finance Charges ||- ||- |

-|Operating profit before depreciation & taxation ||946617 ||4835367 |
+|Operating profit before depreciation & taxation ||10046641 ||(1771220) |

-|Less: Depreciation amortization & impairment of asset ||72746 ||113533 |
+|Less: Depreciation amortization & impairment of asset ||28159 ||33720 |

-|Profit before Exceptional Items ||873871 ||4721834 |
+|Profit before Exceptional Items ||10018482 ||(1804940) |

-|Add: Exceptional Items ||525000 ||- |
+|Add: Exceptional Items ||3000000 ||3000000 |

-|Profit before taxation ||1398871 ||4721834 |
+|Profit before taxation ||13018482 ||1195060 |

-|Current Tax ||(2102000) ||(3035081) |
+|Current Tax ||1811003 ||1782242 |